 Olympus E-M10 II versus Olympus E-M1

 The Olympus OM-D E-M10 Mark II and the Olympus OM-D E-M1 are two digital cameras that were officially introduced, respectively, in August 2015 and September 2013.
 Both the E-M10 II and the E-M1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.9 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Olympus E-M10 II and the Olympus E-M1 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M10 II – represents the basis for the calculations across all the size and weight measures).